 You’re a savvy shopper.

-You want to know the price of a new heat pump for your Kansas home so you can get the best deal, right?
+You want to know the cost of a new heat pump for your Kansas home so you can get the best deal, right?

 Well, we can’t give you an exact price because it depends.

 But we can give you a broad price range.
-An installed heat pump in Kansas can cost on average $4,000 to $6,700+.
+An installed heat pump in Kansas City, Kansas can cost on average $4,000 to $6,700+.
 The median cost being about $5,300.

 Before we explain what factors impact that price, we want to clarify something real quick: When we say “heat pump” we mean:

 - A complete heat pump system, which includes both the outside unit and the indoor unit.